 2. Have a Strong Claims Management System

-So many medical bills have errors that it’s tough to count.
+So many medical bills have errors that it is tough to count.
 With so many problems on the billing side, it’s no wonder that offices have trouble getting paid either by insurance companies or by their patients.
-If someone sees something on their bill that they didn’t have done or if you fail to make the right claim on their bill, you’ll lose out on money.
+If someone sees something on their bill that they didn’t have done or if you fail to make the right claim on their bill, you will lose out on money.

 Editing and resubmitting claims costs you time and money.
 You need to have a method in place for ensuring that everything is done correctly the first time.
 Double-checking every claim is a pain in the neck but nowhere near as much of a pain as not getting the money you’re owed.

 Commonly, people forget to add the right information about a patient.
 The wrong date of birth or insurance ID number could lead to the wrong person getting charged.
 If you don’t have the right insurance provider information, the claim might never reach the right people.

 If you document things poorly after a procedure, it will be much more difficult to make the claim.
 The insurance company or the patient might raise a red flag and think that the claim is false.
 The biller can contact the provider if more information is needed.

 Some insurers still need to see a physical claim in pen and ink.
 If the explanation of benefits isn’t attached to the claim, then it’s going to be harder to find the error.
 If the codes used are unclear to the insurer, that could spell trouble for an office trying to get paid.